 The Plan is a defined contribution 401(k) plan that was established January 1, 1985.
-The Plan is available to substantially all employees of Principal Life Insurance Company (Principal Life) and its subsidiaries or affiliates (the Company).
+The Plan is available to substantially all field management and agents holding a Career Agent Contract from Principal Life Insurance Company or its affiliates (the Company).
 The Plan Sponsor is Principal Financial Group, Inc. (PFG), the ultimate parent of Principal Life.